 Maybe this reliance on technology is similar to your own, or you have a different preferred daily gadget on your device, but we must be aware of the thin line between tool and crutch that we all walk with technology.

-It is important to say now that I am not advocating for societal adoption of “simple technology” or a renaissance of “dumb-phones” by all.
+I am not advocating for societal adoption of “simple technology” or a renaissance of “dumb-phones” by all.
 My drive, always, is to simply present another way.
 A different path is out there.
 I do not believe the LightPhoneII is functional for every career, person or lifestyle as a primary phone.

 That being said, I now operate in a world where I thrive with the freedom from connectivity and am able to intentionally connect in a way that is most me-like, free of the frills and dressings that my previous modus operandi provided.